-Performance.
-Table 1 reports the performance of the mentioned techniques when applied to represent the node ID sequences of the tries of DBpedia.
-In order to operate in a meaningful benchmarking setting for the select algorithm, instead of accessing random positions in the sequences or resolving a find in random intervals, we use a set of 5000 actual triples randomly extracted from the indexed DBpedia dataset.
-Given a triple (s, p, o) belonging to the trie SPO, we report in the table the time required to access the second level at the position of p (pre-calculated); similarly, we measure the time needed for finding the position of p among the children of s (find).
+In order to operate in a meaningful benchmarking setting for the select algorithm, instead of accessing random positions in the sequences or resolving a find in random intervals, we use a set of 5,000 actual triples randomly extracted from the indexed DBpedia dataset.
+Given a triple (s, p, o) belonging to the trie SPO, we report in the table the time required to access the second level at the position of p(pre-calculated); similarly, we measure the time needed for finding the position of p among the children of s (find).
 The time reported for scan indicates the time spent per node, when decoding the level sequentially.
-The same hold for the third level of SPO, as well as for the other tries POS and OSP.
-The details of the experimental setting are reported at the beginning of Section 4.
+The same holds for the third level of SPO, as well as for the other tries POS and OSP.
+The details of the used test machine are reported at the beginning of Section 4.

-By looking at the results reported in Table 1 we can observe the following.
+Now, by looking at the results reported in Table 1, we can express the following considerations.

 - All the tested techniques require about the same space for representing the sequences of subjects and objects, with PEF being the most space-efficient. - There is only a little difference between the space of PEF and Compact when representing the objects of SPO (third level).
 The reason for this behavior is the monotonicity of the sequences required by the Elias-Fano encoder.
 In fact, while the sequences of pointers are monotone by construction and, thus, are immediately encodable, the same does not hold for node ID sequences where only sub-sequences of sibling nodes are ordered.
 Node ID sequences are thus formed by sorted sub-sequences with the last element of a sub-sequence being not necessarily smaller than the first one of the next one.
-In order to encode such sequences with a compressor like Elias-Fano we need to apply a simple transformation adding to the value of each node ID the value of the prefix-sum of the previously coded sub-sequence.
-This transformation makes Elias-Fano codes to be expensive whenever the prefix-sum is updated too frequently as it happens in the presence of many small ranges, because the universe of representation grows

-(very) quickly, thus enlarging the space of representation.
+In order to encode such sequences with a compressor like Elias-Fano we need to apply a simple transformation adding to the value of each node ID the value of the prefix-sum of the previously coded subsequence.
+This transformation makes Elias-Fano perform poorly whenever the prefix-sum is updated too frequently as it happens in the presence of many small ranges, because the universe of representation grows (very) quickly, thus enlarging the space of representation.
 As we will show later, most levels of the tries are indeed populated by such tiny ranges, meaning that each node has only few children on average.

-- PEF is roughly 2× smaller than the other options on the sequences of predicates. - The Compact representation is, in general, the fastest for all operations, especially when performing random access that requires $1.4 \div 2.6$ nanoseconds.
-However, it is the largest too. - The PEF variant imposes a penalty of roughly 2× over its un-partitioned counterpart when performing random access, but results to be faster on average for the find operation because it operates inside a partition that is much smaller than the whole sequence.
+- PEF is roughly 2× smaller than the other options on the sequences of predicates. - The Compact representation is, in general, the fastest for all operations, especially when performing random access that requires 1.4 2.6 nanoseconds.
+However, it is the least space-efficient as well. - The PEF variant imposes a penalty of roughly 2× over its un-partitioned counterpart when performing random access, but results to be faster on average for the find operation because it operates inside a partition that is much smaller than the whole sequence.
 As expected, VByte codes spend more time for find because of the (expensive) decompression of blocks that happens to be competitive only when decoding the sequences of predicates.